 My time in Seattle was a nightmare.
 I absolutely hated driving around the city.
 Hundreds of one-way streets, no parking, thousands of cars, and pedestrians everywhere.
 Without my phone, things became much more difficult.
 This was my least favorite part of the trip and I realized just how much I love being out in the wilderness.
 Thankfully my time in the city only lasted 2.5 days.

 With my phone finally back in hand, I was ready to enjoy the mountains again.
 I met up with an old friend from Canfield and we hiked up Granite mountain, about an hour outside Seattle.
 Near the start of the hike I had another pair of sandals blow out on me.
 The hike climbed over 3,000 feet, through pine forests, windswept rocks, and even some tundra.
 Thankfully my bare feet were tough enough to withstand the rocky trail.

 The next morning I stopped by Luna Sandals HQ, located in Seattle to get my sandals repaired.
 After reading Born to Run and purchasing my first pair of Luna Sandals 4 years ago it was cool to finally visit them in person.
 They had some really cool "artifacts" in the main lobby, including some legit tire sandals.

 With my sandals fixed and my phone in hand, I was now ready to resume my roadtrip!
 Next destination: Mount Baker wilderness area.

 I had no expectations for this area, and was completely amazed.
 As I drove up the road to Artist Point, a massive snow-capped mountain peeked through the trees.
 My jaw actually dropped.
 I’d been waiting to see mountains like this for 3 months.

 By 5pm I arrived at Picture Lake.
 As I walked around the lake trying to find a good spot, I realized just how quickly weather in the mountains can change.
 Within 5 minutes the mountain went from sunny and beautiful to completely shrouded in clouds.
 In another 15 minutes it started to pour.
-I packed up and headed further up the mountain.
+I ran back to the car and headed further up the mountain.
 I wasn’t going to give up over a little rain.